Miroslav Vitouš: Creative differences and departure from Weather Report

 Vitouš and Zawinul were finding themselves at creative loggerheads, since the former preferred Weather Report's original lightly structured, improvisational approach and the latter wished to continue to integrate other popular African diaspora and African-American music styles.
 Retrospectively, Zawinul accused Vitouš of being unable to play funk convincingly (something corroborated by Greg Errico, a former Sly and the Family Stone drummer who briefly toured with the band) and claimed that he had not written enough songs.
 Vitouš countered that he had in fact brought in compositions, but that Zawinul had been unable to play them.
 Vitouš has also accused Zawinul of having been "a first-class manipulator" primarily interested in commercial success.
 When Shorter sided with Zawinul, the original three-man partnership broke down acrimoniously and Vitouš left Weather Report, moving on to an illustrious career leading his own band and winning respect as a composer.

 Vitouš co-wrote with Zawinul and recorded his final contribution to Weather Report in 1973.
 This was "American Tango," which appeared on the band's fourth album Mysterious Traveller the following year.
 Vitouš was replaced in the subsequent sessions for Mysterious Traveller by electric bassist Alphonso Johnson.
 The record is the band's first to predominantly use electric bass and incorporate the liberal uses of funk, R&B grooves, and rock in what would develop into the hallmark of the band's signature late-period sound.
 At the same time, a more restricted compositional format became evident on this album, replacing the broadly open improvisation structures used on the first three albums.

 Vitouš later said of his total experience with the band, "I enjoyed the beginning of it very much, but it turned into a little bit of a drag in the end because Joe Zawinul wanted to go in another direction.
 The band was seeking success and fame and they basically changed their music to go a commercial way into a black funk thing".
-He also felt aggrieved financially, commenting "I was an equal partner and basically, I didn't get anything.
+He also felt aggrieved financially, commenting, "I was an equal partner and basically, I didn't get anything.
 We had a corporation together that was completely ignored.
 If you have a company and three people own it, and then two people say 'Okay, we don't want to work like this anymore.
 It's just two of us now', normally, they break down the stock and pay off the third person".

-Later career (1974-present)
+Later career (1974–present)

 Collaborations

-After leaving Weather Report, Vitouš's default mode was collaboration and work as a sideman with a wide range of partners, from his old bandleader Larry Coryell and the drummer and fellow Weather Report and Corryell alum Alphonse Mouzon to Stan Getz and Flora Purim.
+After leaving Weather Report, Vitouš's default mode was collaboration and work as a sideman with a wide range of partners, from his old bandleader Larry Coryell and the drummer and fellow Weather Report and Coryell alum Alphonse Mouzon to Stan Getz and Flora Purim.
 He has also worked with Freddie Hubbard and Michel Petrucciani.